 Know before you go: Want to visit the places recommended in this article?
 With local regulations changing frequently, it’s a good idea to check the web site of any attraction or business to make sure it’s open before you go.

 You don’t need warm weather to enjoy a visit to New York City: it’s a one-of-a-kind destination year ‘round (yes, even in the winter of 2020).
 Visit NYC in the colder months and you’ll be rewarded with festive wintertime-only events and spectacles, thinner crowds at the city’s top attractions, and a huge array of cultural activities that make for a perfect afternoon indoors.
-And while things may look a little different this year, you may be surprised just how many of New York’s most iconic experiences you can still have – at a safe social distance, of course.
+And while things may look a little different this year, you may be surprised just how many of New York’s most iconic experiences (including a stay at HI NYC) you can still have – at a safe social distance, of course.

 Shop a Holiday Market

 While several of Manhattan’s annual outdoor holiday markets are on hold this year, Bryant Park’s European-style kiosks are open for business.
 Grab a hot chocolate or apple cider and visit dozens of vendors in stalls arranged around a festive ice-skating rink.
 Here you can admire the work of local artisans selling everything from handmade jewelry and candles, to toys, paintings, clothing, and snacks.
 If you’re hoping to make your souvenir or holiday shopping more socially sustainable, these markets make it easy: most of the vendors are small, local, and independent, so you know your money is staying in the community.
 Many other vendors use their sales to support social causes abroad.